ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 after('deploy:assetic:dump', 'mopa:bootstrap:font');
 ```

-Now when we run “php bin/dep deploy production” we’ll see web/uploads in shared directory with symlink from every release.
+Now when we run “php bin/dep deploy production” we'll see web/uploads in shared directory with symlink from every release.
 And after “deploy:assetic:dump” task will be completed, “mopa:bootstrap:font” task will be triggered.

 For production environment, all database structure changes should be implemented as migration.
 If you want to perform database migrations during deployment process, just add the following code to deploy.php.

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="php">after('deploy:vendors', 'database:migrate');
+after('deploy:vendors', 'database:migrate');
 ```

 For test environment in some cases we need to clean database and fill it with data fixtures.
-Let’s create task to do this job.
+Let's create task to do this job.
 Deployer can ask for confirmation to execute some actions.
-Let’s make sure that rebuild database is needed.
+Let's make sure that rebuild database is needed.
 This task will be executed only for “test” server.

 ```
-<pre class="EnlighterJSRAW" data-enlighter-language="php">server('test', '127.0.0.1')
+server('test', '127.0.0.1')
     ->user('test')
     ->password('password')
     ->stage('testing')